pavel-synek/connection-docs/ai/index.md

 ### MCP Server

-Model Context Protocol server integration for seamless communication between AI models and your Keboola data infrastructure.
+Model Context Protocol server integration for seamless communication between AI agents and your data infrastructure on Keboola.
 [Learn more about MCP Server →](/ai/mcp-server/)

 ### AI Component Suggestions